Download Itinerary

 Included Meal(s): Breakfast and Dinner

-This morning we travel to the university town of Coimbra, known for its twisting streets and terraced houses.
-We visit the 12th century Se Velho Cathedral, and 13th-century university with its magnificent library, Manueline doors and chapel.
-We also visit the Alameda Gate, the Cathedral, Santa Cruz Church, and the Machado de Castro Museum.
+We visit the 12th century Se Velho Cathedral and 13th-century university with its magnificent library, Manueline doors and chapel.
+We also visit the Alameda Gate, the Cathedral, Santa Cruz Church, and the Machado de Castro Museum, mostly to see the Roman Tunnels on which the museum is built.

-Overnight in Urgerica.
+Overnight in Viseu.

 Included Meal(s): Breakfast and Dinner

-We depart today for a picturesque drive through a landscape speckled with granite houses with wooden or wrought-iron balconies, before entering the Port Wine region, the Douro Valley, a UNESCO protected site.
-En route we have a brief stop in Viseu to walk through the historical zone.
-This is port country and was, in fact, the world's first demarcated wine region, established in 1756.
+We then continue on a picturesque drive through a landscape speckled with granite houses with wooden or wrought-iron balconies, before entering the Port Wine region, the Douro Valley, a UNESCO protected site.
+This was, in fact, the world's first demarcated wine region, established in 1756.
 Evidence of the port industry can be seen along the valley with all the famous company names -- Cockburns, Taylors, Sandeman and others -- appearing on large placards on the hillsides.
-En route we will stop for a cellar tour, tasting and lunch (included today).

 We will also stop in Amarante to visit the local market before continuing to Porto (dinner on your own this evening).